 The solution is less data, more focus on your specific business KPIs, and smart notifications.
 These are things you need in order to help you get better at storytelling and get more from all the single stories you tell.

 Most dashboards and data-collecting tools present data and not solutions or directions.
+This is one of the reasons why many analytics approaches fail.

-That’s the exact reason why we decided to build smartocto, the most actionable editorial analytics system in the world.
+And it's the exact reason why we decided to build smartocto, the most actionable editorial analytics system in the world.
 The power is its simplicity.
 It’s built and designed with the input of some of the largest newsrooms in the world.
 It’s based on (and developed with) the knowledge of the founders who have all worked for large media companies trying to deal with the quest for relevance in the digital domain.
 I believe it’s safe to say that it’s the first tool in the world that recognises that maybe 90% of all editorial rooms are in Data Shock.

 Probably 90% of editorial rooms are in Data Shock